Acme United Corporation: 2000s

 In 2014 Acme United achieved record net sales and earnings.
-For the first time in the Company’s history, annual sales reached more than $100 million.
+For the first time in the company's history, annual sales reached more than $100 million.

 On February 1, 2016, Acme United acquired Diamond Machining Technology (DMT), a Marlborough, Massachusetts-based manufacturer of sharpening tools for knives, scissors, chisels and other cutting tools.
 Acme United paid $7.0 million in cash.
 DMT had revenues in 2015 of $5.4 million and EBITDA of approximately $1.0 million.

 Exactly one year later, Acme United acquired Spill Magic Inc. for $7.2 million in cash.
 Spill Magic is a manufacturer of Spill Magic absorbents and related products that are used to prevent slip & fall accidents.
 Spill Magic had revenues in 2016 of $6.3 million and EBITDA of approximately $1.4 million.

 On January 7, 2020, the Company purchased the assets of First Aid Central, located in Laval, Quebec, Canada.
 First Aid Central produces and sells a complete line of first aid kits, refills, and safety products to a broad range of industries and end users.
 Its products meet federal Health Canada and provincial regulatory requirements.
 The Company purchased the First Aid Central assets for $2.1 million in cash.

-In December of 2020, Acme United also acquired the assets of Med-Nap LLC., a Brooksville, Florida based manufacturer of alcohol prep pads, alcohol wipes, benzalkonium chloride wipes, antiseptic wipes, and other first aid products.
+In December 2020, Acme United also acquired the assets of Med-Nap LLC., a Brooksville, Florida-based manufacturer of alcohol prep pads, alcohol wipes, benzalkonium chloride wipes, antiseptic wipes, and other first aid products.
 Med-Nap has an FDA-registered manufacturing facility where it produces all of its products.

+In June 2022, Acme United acquired Safety Made, a manufacturer of first aid kits for the promotional products industry.
+Based in Keene, New Hampshire, Safety Made had revenues in 2021 of approximately $4.9 million and EBITDA of approximately $1.2 million.
+The company employs 24 people.

+Only five months later, Ready 4 Kits was acquired.
+Founded in 1996, and also based in New Hampshire, Ready 4 Kits custom designs logoed and imprinted first aid kits for promotional use across a number of categories and themes, including automotive, golf, disaster/survival, eco-friendly, health and wellness, outdoor and trade show/travel.

+Late September 2023, Acme United acquired Hawktree Solutions, Inc., a supplier of first aid and survival kits, medical supplies, and training.
+Based in Laval, Canada Hawktree’s annual revenues in prior years averaged approximately $4.0 million.
+The Company was in receivership and the purchase price was approximately $1.0 million.

+On November 1st, 2023, Acme United sold its Camillus and Cuda hunting and fishing product lines to GSM Holdings, Inc for $19.8 million.

 Corporate structure

-Today, Acme United has ten main brands: Westcott, Clauss, PhysiciansCare, Pac-Kit, Camillus, First Aid Only, Med-Nap, Cuda, DMT and Spill Magic.
+Today, Acme United has nine main brands: Westcott, Clauss, PhysiciansCare, Pac-Kit, First Aid Only, Med-Nap, DMT, Spill Magic and Safety Made.